jbatson5/SCALE-test/docs/MAVRIC.rst

 and response functions are shown in :numref:`spent-neutron` through :numref:`ANSI-photon` and listed in :numref:`source-and-response`.
-Note that in this example, the neutron source shown in :numref:`spent-neutron` and :numref:`source-and-response` is considered the final neutron source—-no further neutron multiplication is considered.
+Note that in this example, the neutron source shown in :numref:`spent-neutron` and :numref:`source-and-response` is considered the final neutron
+source: no further neutron multiplication is considered.

 .. _spent-neutron:
 .. figure:: figs/fig4.1.08_caskSrcRespn.dist1.png
   :align: center

-  Spent fuel neutron source spectrum, with strength 8.577 × 10\ :sup:`9`/second.
+  Spent fuel neutron source spectrum with strength 8.577 × 10\ :sup:`9`/second.

 .. _ANSI-neutron:
 .. figure:: figs/fig4.1.09_caskSrcRespn.resp1.png